Lez-3f/CreditAnanlysis/README.md

-# learnPy
+# CreditAnalysis
-to learn python
+a simple project using python to analyse data